-Recent research – such as that carried out by Rémy Limpach – demonstrates that Dutch military personnel (including members of the Royal Netherlands East Indies Army (Koninklijk Nederlands-Indisch Leger, KNIL)) used extreme violence on a wide scale during the decolonization war.
+Recent research – such as that carried out by Rémy Limpach – demonstrates that Dutch military personnel (including members of the Royal Netherlands East Indies Army (Koninklijk Nederlands-Indisch Leger, KNIL)) used extreme violence on a wide scale during the decolonisation war.
 At the same time, there are still many unanswered questions about the nature, scope and causes of this violence.
 It is also possible that new cases will be uncovered.
-In addition, it is important that the operation of the military courts, the intelligence services and also the Bersiap period are investigated systematically because this has never been done before.
+In addition, it is important that the operation of the military courts, the intelligence services and also the Bersiap / Berdaulatperiod are investigated systematically because this has never been done before.
 We expect to gain fresh insights by using international sources and testimonies, and by working together with Indonesian researchers, too.
-Including on the question of why so much time has passed without an investigation into the explosions of violence.
+Including on the question of why so much time has passed without an investigation into the explosions of violence

 e.
 Could, and should, the three institutes not have carried out this research themselves before now?

 Yes, in hindsight, it is clear that KITLV, NIMH and NIOD themselves could and should have carried out research into this period at an earlier stage and on a wider scale.
 But that is not to say that they did not carry out any research.
-A number of influential studies on decolonization and war, which now serve as a basis for further research, were published by researchers from the three institutes.
+A number of influential studies on decolonisation and war, which now serve as a basis for further research, were published by researchers from the three institutes.
 Moreover, the institutes have established and produced important source collections in recent decades – including collections of interviews – which are of vital importance for the research.
 Obviously, the institutes also had to carry out other research, which was governed by different priorities.
 This shows that their research agenda was and will continue to be determined in part by society.
-The government financing that has now been obtained means that, for the first time, there is space for a thorough investigation of the decolonization war jointly and in collaboration with Indonesian historians.
+The government financing that has now been obtained means that, for the first time, there is space for a thorough investigation of the decolonisation war jointly and in collaboration with Indonesian historians.

 a.
 He who pays the piper calls the tune: is the government attaching conditions to the payment?

 No, this is independent research; although it is being financed by the government, they have no control over it.
 Nor is it a government assignment.
-With reference to Limpach's conclusions, the government decided on 2 December 2016 to finance extensive and independent research into the decolonization war in Indonesia.
+With reference to Limpach's conclusions, the government decided on 2 December 2016 to finance extensive and independent research into the decolonisation war in Indonesia.
 KITLV, NIMH and NIOD formulated a research proposal in response to this, which had already been outlined in 2012.
 This proposal was discussed with the government and ultimately honoured.

 The subsidy decision states explicitly that the three institutes will carry out the research independently, with no involvement whatsoever from the sponsor.
 In this research programme as well, they will comply with the requirements of independent scientific practice.
 The KITLV and NIOD are institutes that are part of the Royal Netherlands Academy of Arts and Sciences (Koninklijke Nederlandse Akademie van Wetenschappen, KNAW).
 The NIMH is part of the Ministry of Defence, but is an independent institute that carries out historical research and publishes its findings in accordance with the applicable scientific standards.
-This independence means that NIMH's publications are not covered by ministerial responsibility.
+This independence means that the publications of the NIMH are not covered by ministerial responsibility.
 Of course, the management of the research programme shall be financially accountable, as is customary for all subsidised projects.
 An independent international Scientific Advisory Board has been convened, which will assess the scientific quality of the research proposals and the results during the programme.

 b.
 What is the relationship between the research and the lawsuits against the State of the Netherlands?